Affordance-based Robot Manipulation with Flow Matching: Methods

 \subsubsection{Implementation Details}

+In our implementation, we select and adopt a single structure from the two designs.
+The deep structure demonstrates better performance than the shallow structure, albeit with increased computational cost.
 Our goal is to integrate textual representations into any vision encoder while keeping it frozen, preserving its visual understanding capabilities.
 Thus, we have chosen the most basic vision backbone, a pretrained ViT-B-16 transformer.
-The text layers adopt the classic CLIP setup~\citep{radford2021learning}, including Multiheaded Self-Attention, Feed-Forward Networks with LayerNorm and residual connections, and output 76 tokens.
+We use the classic CLIP Transformer layers~\citep{radford2021learning} that output 76 tokens.
 As suggested by MAE~\citep{he2022masked}, the decoder is only used for downstream tasks and could be flexible and lightweight.
 Thus we use one single transformer decoder layer.

-We adopt the L2 Mean Squared loss between the predicted and ground truth affordances for network training.
-The training parameters for the prompt tuning network include an image size of 224 × 224, AdamW with a learning rate of 1.5e-4 including Warmup with step-decay, and batch size of 256.
+We use the L2 Mean Squared loss between the predicted and ground truth affordances for network training.
+The training parameters for the prompt tuning network include an image size of 224 × 224, AdamW with a learning rate of 1.5e-4, including Warmup with step-decay, and a batch size of 256.
 We add positional embeddings to all the image and language tokens to preserve the positional information.
 In the subsequent experiments, we will further ablate multiple model variants, including text and vision fusion structures, prompt depth, pretrained weights for vision transformers, etc.